Pamban Bridge: India’s First Sea Bridge – History, Facts & Travel Guide

 The Rituals and Beliefs Associated with Agni Theertham

-- The word Agni means fire in Sanskrit and Theertham means holy water.
-Agni Theertham is regarded as a sacred pilgrimage centre among the Hindus.
+- The term Agni means fire in Sanskrit, while Theertham refers to holy water.
+Therefore, Agni Theertham is revered as a sacred pilgrimage centre among Hindus.

-- Devotees visiting the Theertham offer their prayers to the deity and take a dip in the holy waters for atonement of their sins.
+- Devotees visiting the Theertham offer prayers and take a ritual dip in the holy waters, believing it helps atone for their sins.

-- Bathing in the holy water on full moon and new moon days is considered most auspicious.
+- Bathing in the holy waters on full moon and new moon days is considered especially auspicious.

 Near by Tourist Attractions to Agni Theertham Beach: